ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

     }
 ```

-When using this library in Python, you should import it as:
+When using this library in JavaScript, you should import it as:

 ```javascript
 const onnx_rustime = require(".");